newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

  }
 ```
 Not that crazy complicated, you see?
 And this counter works perfectly!
-You press the button and the number in the div below increases! (you need to add some css of course😋 but you know how to do that!)
+You press the button and the number in the div just below increases! (you need to add some css of course😋 but you know how to do that!)
 I know you still might have some reservations but i'm sure you understand this simple counter by just reading the code.
 Self-explanatory enough, right?
-Everytime we press the button, it **changes** the **state** (in this case we increment it) of our Counter **component**, so React **re-renders** our updated Counter each time we click the button!🤩
+Everytime we press the button, it **changes** the **state** of our Counter **component** (in this example we increment it) , so React **re-renders** our updated Counter each time we click the button!🤩

-And now when you'll hear about **state management**, you'll know it's about handling the changes of **state** of a component.
+So now when you'll hear about **state management**, you'll know it's about handling the changes of **state** of a component.
 Or, the **sharing** of the state between several components!
 You'll be facing this situation very often and early on!
 And you will get it, i guarantee it.

 These 2 things, **Components** and **State** are at the core of what you probably have heard people refer to as the *"React philosophy"*.
-Indeed, things are handled quite **differently**, but it's absolutely possible to start learning it, even if like me, you're not a JS Jedi yet!
+Indeed, things are handled quite *differently*, but it's absolutely possible to start learning it now, even if like me, you're not a JS Jedi yet!😅

 <a name="4"></a>